-Wondering about SLAs and SLOs?
-We explain service level agreements and service level objectives, their differences, and the importance of each.
+Wondering about SLAs and SLOs, and SLIs?
+We explain service level agreements, and service level objectives, service level indicators, their differences, and the importance of each.

 Site Reliability Engineering (SRE) is a discipline that aims to increase the reliability of services using a variety of tools, processes, and cultural values.
 A major goal of SRE is to ensure that your services are never so unreliable to the point that they cause customers pain.
 This requires understanding how customers perceive the reliability of your service, which is based on how critical parts of the service are to their experience.
 It also requires you to have responses ready to stop your service from crossing that threshold of unreliability.